PdxCodeGuild/Full-Stack-Day-Class/practice/earthquake.md

 ## Advanced

 * The feed is updated every five minutes, so have your page automatically fetch new data on that interval.

+## Super Advanced

-* Display a special animation for new earthquake points.
+Display a special animation for new earthquake points.

+There's some animation functions as part of GeoJS.
+CSS animations also might come in handy.